tomastm07/Airborne-Field-Boundary-Recognition/README.md

 - Image Processing and Display: **OpenCV** & **Matplotlib**

 ## Results
-Despite the fact that our ground truth dataset was not flawlessly digitized, our model produced commendable predictions.
+Despite the fact that our ground truth dataset was not flawlessly digitized, the model produced commendable predictions.
 Here are some representative results: